kovalevaanna/MONITOR_BINANCE_LIQUIDATIONS/README.md

 FOR EXAMPLE: BTCUSDT,ETHUSDT,CfxUSdt
 You can enter both uppercase and lowercase letters.
 ⚫ The data is saved to a file (binance_liqquidation.csv) located in the same folder as the program.
 All currency pairs are written to the file.
 Using a filter does not affect writing to a file.
 ⚫ Input the amount of liquidations in dollars in the filter under the "F.A.Q" button.
-If the "all" value in the liquidation line exceeds the entered value, the liquidation line will be highlighted in a different color.
+If the "ALL" value in the liquidation line exceeds the entered value, the liquidation line will be highlighted in a different color.